kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.6.2 - May 2, 2016 =
+* Fixed bug that disabled subtitles/captions button in the WordPress Default player.
+* Fixed bug that broke Video.js players set to width="100%".
+This has never worked for the WordPress Default player.
+Using the plugin setting "Set all videos to expand to 100% of their containers" or the shortcode attribute fullwidth="true" is the recommended method, but players will work again for people using width="100%".
+* Changed description of fullwidth setting to make it more clear.

 = 4.6.1 - May 1, 2016 =
 * Fixed bug that changed the way Video.js players were resized when the specified dimensions did not match the video's actual dimensions.